Express Yourself (Madonna song)

 "Express Yourself" is a song by American singer-songwriter Madonna from her fourth studio album, Like a Prayer (1989).
 It was released as the second single from the album on May 9, 1989, by Sire Records.
-The song was included on the greatest hits compilation albums The Immaculate Collection (1990), and Celebration (2009).
-"Express Yourself" was the first song that Madonna and producer Stephen Bray collaborated on for Like a Prayer.
+The song was included on the greatest hits compilation albums The Immaculate Collection (1990), Celebration (2009) and Finally Enough Love: 50 Number Ones (2022).
+"Express Yourself" was the first song that Madonna and co-producer Stephen Bray collaborated on for Like a Prayer.
 Written and produced by them, the song was a tribute to American funk and soul band Sly and the Family Stone.
 The main inspiration behind the song is female empowerment, urging women never to go for second-best and to urge their partners to express their inner feelings.

 "Express Yourself" is an upbeat dance-pop and deep funk song that features instrumentation from percussion, handclaps and drum beats, while the chorus is backed by the sound of a horn section.
 The lyrics talk about rejecting material pleasures and only accepting the best for oneself; subtexts are employed throughout the song.
 "Express Yourself" received positive reviews from critics, who applauded the gender equality message of the song and complimented the song for being a hymn to freedom and encouragement to women and all oppressed minorities.
-Commercially, the song peaked at number two on the Billboard Hot 100 and became Madonna's eighth number-one hit on the European Hot 100 Singles chart.
+Commercially, the song peaked at number two on the Billboard Hot 100 and became Madonna's eighth number-one hit on the Eurochart Hot 100 Singles chart.
 It also reached the top of the singles charts in Canada and Switzerland, and the top five elsewhere.